 All Expedition vehicles are equipped with a battery saver feature, which is a function of the smart junction box (SJB).
-The battery saver will disrupt power to the interior lamps after 10 minutes, the demand lamps after 30 minutes and the headlamps after 10 minutes.
+The battery saver will disrupt power to the courtesy, demand and headlamps off after 10 minutes, and chimes after 30 minutes.
 Interior lamps include the dome lamps and the instrument cluster lamps.
 Demand lamps include the front map lamp, glove compartment lamp, luggage compartment lamp and engine compartment lamp.
 Turning the ignition switch to the RUN or ACC position will terminate the battery saver feature by disabling the interrupt timers, reinstating power to the lamps.